apache/skywalking/docs/en/setup/backend/dynamic-config-nacos.md

 # Dynamic Configuration Nacos Implementation

 [Nacos](https://github.com/alibaba/nacos) is also supported as a Dynamic Configuration Center (DCC).

+**The Nacos client has upgraded to 2.x, so required Nacos Server version is  2.x**.

 To use it, please configure it as follows:

 ```yaml
 configuration: